-- Informal Feedback: Feel free to approach the Course Coordinator, Dr. Michelle Gallagher, or any of the other course faculty with your reactions and suggestions. - Formal Evaluation: In addition to the above, we ask every student in the class to complete a formal on-line course evaluation upon conclusion of the course.
-Student feedback gives Course Coordinators valuable information about their performance, their colleagues' performance, and the course quality.
+- Informal Feedback: Feel free to approach the Course Coordinator, Dr. Melissa Rosenberg, or any of the other course faculty with your reactions and suggestions.
+Ad hoc Evaluations are available for immediate feedback on course sessions and faculty.
+Students can access the evaluation system at: MSUCOM Pre-clerkship Evaluation System; on the "Home Page, see "Initiate Ad hoc Evaluations" under "Tasks". - Formal Evaluation: In addition to the above, we ask every student in the class to complete formal on-line course evaluation upon conclusion of the course.
+Student feedback provides Course Coordinators with valuable information regarding their performance, the performance of their colleagues, and the quality of the course.
 The information gained from these evaluations is used to continuously improve future offerings of this course.
 Students can access the evaluation system at: MSUCOM Pre-clerkship Evaluation System.